A Successful Career in Live Sound is a Combination of Technical and Personal Skills

 Be flexible and learn to adapt.

 Being able to handle whatever gets thrown at you will get you a lot further than throwing a tantrum.
-The crew person who can easily adapt and roll with it is much more hirable than someone with a ‘can’t do it’ attitude.
+The crew person who can easily adapt and roll with it is much more hireable than someone with a ‘can’t do it’ attitude.

 By: Michelle Sabolchick